Trump takes coronavirus test, extends travel ban to Britain, Ireland

 President Donald Trump said on Saturday he had taken a coronavirus test but that his temperature was "totally normal," as he extended a travel ban to Britain and Ireland to try to slow the spread of a pandemic that has shut down much of the daily routine of American life.
 After White House officials took the unprecedented step of checking the temperatures of journalists entering the briefing room, Trump told reporters he took a test for the virus on Friday night and that he expects the results in "a day or two days."
 He met with a Brazilian delegation last week, at least one member of which has since tested positive.

 New York Governor Andrew Cuomo said the woman, who had previously suffered from emphysema, was hospitalized on March 3.
 He told reporters that the state's tally of cases had risen to 524.
 Nationwide, 50 people have died.
-On Friday, Trump declared a national emergency in a move that he said would bring "the full power of the federal government" to bear on the escalating health crisis by freeing up some $50 billion in aid.
-He also urged every state to set up emergency centers to help fight the virus.
+SHELVES PICKED CLEAN

 The pandemic has forced public schools, sports events and cultural and entertainment venues to close across the United States.
 American shoppers picked grocery store shelves clean of products ranging from disinfectants and toilet paper to rice and milk, causing retailers to race to restock their stores.
 In response to the run on certain items, major retailers have imposed some purchase limits.
 On Saturday morning, about 500 people were lined up for two blocks outside a Costco in Garden Grove, California, waiting for the store to open.